 - Management skills

-Think for a while about your experience and personality.
-Try to identify your strengths and ask yourself whether they are relevant.
+Think about your experience and personality.
+Try to identify your strengths and ask yourself whether they are relevant for the job of an assistant principal.
 Prepare a short answer and learn it for your interview.

 Tell them about your efforts to improve

 Each of us has some weaknesses.
-To tell the interviewers that you have no weaknesses would be a mistake, and most of the time they would not hire you if you did so.
-Nonetheless, you should pick a weakness that is not essential for the job.
+To tell the interviewers that you have no weaknesses would be a mistake.
+But you should pick a weakness that is not essential for the job.

 Other weaknesses, e.g being over-friendly with students, or impatient in work, are much better.
 Some interviewers may actually consider them your strengths.